 No one wants to be targeted with a wage garnishment.
-Especially in these uncertain times, everyone should know what wage garnishments are, how they work, how to challenge a wage garnishment, and when to contact a Chicago debt collection defense attorney.
+Especially in these uncertain times, everyone should know what wage garnishments are, how they work, how to challenge a debt collector garnish wages, and when to contact a Chicago debt collection defense attorney.

 Wage garnishments are used routinely by creditors and debt collectors.
 In 2017, a study by the ADP Research Institute found that one in every 14 workers in the United States was having his or her wages garnished.